DexterHuang/Arclight-City/contribution/en/tutorial/hit-bounty.md

 ## Becoming a Hitman
 To collect hits, simply defeat any player who has an active hit placed on them.
 If you win the PvP fight, you'll automatically receive the hit payout.
-You may enage PVP with other player by clicking `Attack` on their profile page
+You may engage PVP with other players by clicking the `Attack` button on their profile page